University of Dubuque

 Comfortable living is a given at the University of Dubuque.
 Three modern, ecologically sustainable dorms cater specifically to first-year students, providing an extra platform for new friendships to form twenty-four hours a day.
 These dorms, among other residence halls, apartments, and townhomes, become bedrocks for community.
 Each on-campus residence hall acts as a base for close-knit relationships and activities.

-UD’s housing options aren’t the only notable buildings on campus; since 1998, the University has invested over $250 million into construction and renovations that integrate contemporary green spaces in with the the city’s historic architecture.
+UD’s housing options aren’t the only notable buildings on campus; since 1998, the University has invested over $250 million into construction and renovations that integrate contemporary green spaces with the city’s historic architecture.

 SMALL TOWN SETTING.
 BIG TOWN FEEL.